 With economic volatility reaching levels never seen before, healthcare costs are being pushed higher than ever.
 As a result, planning for long-term care (LTC) has become an integral part of life for aging Nevada residents.
-Planning for LTC insurance in Nevada helps protect residents from major expenses associated with assisted living facilities, nursing homes, and hiring in-home care workers, none of which are covered by Medicare.
+Planning for long-term care insurance in Nevada helps protect residents from major expenses associated with assisted living facilities, nursing homes, and hiring in-home care workers, none of which are covered by Medicare.
 However, there are tailored options available through the state and private agencies that give residents the empowerment to prepare for their future care.

 LTC insurance eligibility is usually at its peak for younger residents, and it’s also more affordable.
 The optimal time to purchase LTC insurance in Nevada is in one’s 50s or even early 60s, and eligibility will generally be based on the following: